radekstepan/therascript/README.md

 - [ ] autocomplete client name when typing in both the create new session and editing an existing one (select dropdown with a free form input too?)
 - [ ] for reasoning models, display the <think> section separately
 - [ ] actually delete cached Ollama models
+- [ ] when you render markdown, the output is usually a paragraph tag which means the cursor will always be on the newline.
+- [ ] when a message has finished streaming we refetch the messages which causes a flash of content

 ## Future